Hooks

 Learn how to use hooks in CallApi

 Hooks are callback functions that let you observe and react to events during the request lifecycle.
-Think of them like event listeners for your API requests.
+They're perfect for logging, metrics, error handling, and other side effects that don't need to control the request flow.

-You can configure how hooks execute using hooksExecutionMode (parallel vs sequential).
-Plugin hooks always execute before main hooks.
-See the Hook Configuration Options section for details.
+You can configure hook execution using hooksExecutionMode (parallel vs sequential).
+Plugin hooks

 import { } from "@zayne-labs/callapi";